Subsections

 Optional postprocessing:

-In order to have the values of Contrast and Brightness take effect, you must check the Postprocess checkbox.
+in order to have the values of Contrast and Brightness take effect, you must check the Postprocess checkbox.

 Contrast